 Apollo Astronauts Still Alive in 2025: The Last Pioneers of Lunar Exploration

-The Apollo program, a series of NASA missions from 1961 to 1972, aimed to land humans on the moon and return them safely to Earth.
-Of the 24 astronauts who flew to the moon, only six remain alive as of February 22, 2025.
-This includes four moonwalkers—Buzz Aldrin, David Scott, Charles Duke, and Harrison Schmitt—and two who orbited the moon but did not land, James Lovell and Fred Haise.
-Their stories are not just about space exploration but also about human courage and legacy.
+The Apollo program, a series of NASA missions from 1961 to 1972, aimed to land humans on the Moon and return them safely to Earth.
+Of the 24 astronauts who flew to the Moon, only five remain alive as of August 9, 2025.
+This includes four Moonwalkers—Buzz Aldrin, David Scott, Charles Duke, and Harrison Schmitt—and one who orbited the Moon but did not land, Fred Haise.
+Their stories are not just about space exploration, but also about human courage, resilience, and an enduring legacy that continues to inspire.

 Buzz Aldrin